find your perfect postgrad program

 The combined MSc Social Science of the Internet and DPhil Information, Communication and the Social Sciences programmes provide an opportunity for highly qualified students to develop the theoretical and methodological toolkit needed to undertake multidisciplinary Internet-related research.

-The OII trains social scientists to undertake rigorous theoretical and empirical research in the study of the Internet and technology.
+The Oxford Internet Institute (OII) trains social scientists to undertake rigorous theoretical and empirical research in the study of the Internet and technology.

 OII faculty work on cutting-edge research in their fields.
 This innovative research is fully reflected in their teaching and supervision.
 As a doctoral student at the OII, you will address research questions from across the spectrum of disciplines.
 You will draw both on the multidisciplinary faculty and on the complementary strengths of your cohort of peers, who are building on literature from different disciplines to answer their research questions.
 This system allows doctoral students to dig deeply into disciplinary questions in, for instance, politics or sociology, while also being able to place these questions into a broader picture of how the Internet can be theorised and researched.